 Balboa Park restaurants: Craft beer at Panama 66

-Whether you need a quick kid-friendly fix (my daughter and her friends love the chicken nuggets at Craveology inside the Fleet Science Center), a soba noodle salad, an alfresco craft beer or a curry, you can find it in Balboa Park.
+Whether you need a quick kid-friendly fix (my daughter and her friends love the chicken tenders at Craveology inside the Fleet Science Center), a soba noodle salad, an alfresco craft beer, or a curry, you can find it in Balboa Park.
 So, it’s okay to come hungry.

 Picnicking is allowed, too.
 A popular spot is the lawn in front of the Botanical Building, but families stop to eat in the sunshine throughout the park.